-9. Is reforestation an effective way to fight climate change?
+12. Are forest projects an effective way to fight climate change?

 Yes.
 But it takes time.
 While there is no silver bullet to this issue, reforesting once-forested but currently unproductive areas such as marginal agricultural lands is a recognized way to sequester carbon dioxide.

 Estimates are that as much as 50% of the increase in atmospheric carbon dioxide over the last 50 years may be due to the effects of land use change.
 Furthermore, climate scientists estimate that between 12-17% of global greenhouse gas emissions are caused by deforestation.
-Thus, restoring forestland represents one way, among others, to reverse these effects and combat climate change.
+Thus, protecting and restoring forestland represents one way, among others, to reverse these effects and combat climate change.

 Given the scale of the effort required to tackle climate change, we need to pursue new technologies that help us reduce our footprint and at the same time, recognize and use the tools we have at our fingertips.

-10. Do I earn ‘carbon credits’ as a result of my donation?
+13. Do I earn ‘carbon credits’ as a result of my donation?

 No. The Go Zero program is focused exclusively on partners interested in participating in voluntary and philanthropic forest carbon projects.
 That means that any carbon accrued from Go Zero projects is either retired or withheld from the carbon market entirely.
 It cannot be banked for future offset purposes, traded or sold by donors in the future.